Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 One broader conceptual message is the strong notion of the convergence results: whenever ETH holds, \textit{every} initial state converges to a good approximation of the \textit{global} Gibbs state at reasonable times.
 This justifies the notion of the Gibbs state (for "chaotic" systems) in quantum thermodynamics.

 In quantum thermodynamics, it is unclear whether thermalization refers to convergence to the global Gibbs state or just to another state with similar properties (e.g., in terms of local marginals).
 People traditionally use the diagonals of ETH (which we do not use) to explain \textit{static} thermodynamics of closed systems: equilibrium at infinite times~\cite{Srednicki_1999} and/or of small subsystems~\cite{subsystem_ETH} (Section~\ref{sec:ETH}).
 Without an external bath, indeed, thermalization of small subsystems is the best we could hope for.
-Our results extend the applicability of ETH to open quantum systems using the off-diagonal RMT prescription.\footnote{Interestingly, ~\cite{Dymarsky2018_isolated} also used RMT to explain equilibration at finite-times in closed systems. }
+Our results extend the applicability of ETH to open quantum systems using the off-diagonal RMT prescription.\footnote{Interestingly, ~\cite{Dymarsky2018_isolated} also used RMT to explain equilibration at finite times in closed systems. }

-Technically, the convergence of Lindbladians or CP maps, parameterized by arbitrary Hamiltonian $\vH$ and interactions $\vA^a$, seems intractable.
+Technically, the convergence of Lindbladians (or channels), parameterized by arbitrary Hamiltonian $\vH$ and interactions $\vA^a$, seems intractable.
 While there are well-established tools and examples in the classical Markov chain literature (see, e.g.,~\cite{Markovchain_mixing}), the quantum analogs are very much in their cradle.
-This is why some of our analysis appears adhoc (Section~\ref{sec:global_from_RW}).
+This is why some of our analysis appears adhoc (Section~\ref{sec:global_from_RW}) and draws heavily from RMT and matrix concentration.